aws-samples/dr-with-eks-efs/README.md

 ---

 > [!NOTE]
 > You can either wait for cluster creation or you can open a separate terminal and move on to deploy the infrastructure in the DR region.
-If you use a separate terminal then keep in mind that the variables you created in Step 1 above wont be available in that new terminal.
+If you use a separate terminal then keep in mind that the variables you created in Step 1 and 5 above wont be available in that new terminal.
 You need to define them again as you will need to have all variables defined in the same terminal when configuring EFS replication at a later step.

 ---